understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Operations_Part_4.md

 * Cloudwatch Events

-    * Repsond to state changes in resources
+    * Respond to State Changes in resources

-    * Send event into an event stream
+    * Once there's a change, sends event into an event stream

 * Cloudwatch >> Create Rule